-The proposed research must satisfy the primary program objective of ambitious scientific exploration, as highlighted in Section II.A (Research Objectives), with the potential for revolutionizing the scientific and technical (S&T) foundations of the future capabilities within the DoD.
+The proposed research must satisfy the primary program objective of ambitious scientific exploration, as highlighted in Section A.2.b, with the potential for revolutionizing the scientific and technical (S&T) foundations of the future capabilities within the DoD.
 To that effect, this program is interested in a broad spectrum of scientific areas, described below.
 Submitted proposals must identify which of those areas it best corresponds to.
 Innovative ideas that do not fall under any of the defined categories in that list are also welcome, and can be submitted under the "Other" category.
 Proposals that are multi-disciplinary and are not perfectly matched to one of those categories should identify a primary and secondary one.
-An expert review panel will be assigned to each category, but the VBFF Program Manager and staff have the discretion to share the white papers and proposals across different review panels, for the purpose of obtaining a comprehensive and high-quality technical review of the overall submission.
-See also Section E for more details on the review process.
+An expert review panel will be assigned to each category, but the VBFF Program Director and staff have the discretion to share the white papers and proposals across different review panels, for the purpose of obtaining a comprehensive and high-quality technical review of the overall submission.
+See also Section G for more details on the review process.

 Proposed research should focus on developing a deep understanding of fundamental phenomena.
 Device development or equipment construction or integration is not a suitable goal in itself; if proposed, it must be integral to research that will advance scientific knowledge.
 Risk-taking is encouraged; however, all proposals must demonstrate solid judgment and rationale.
+The applicants are strongly encouraged to consult the Proposer's Guidelines document, which can be found at the white paper submission website: https://dod-basicresearch.nvision.noblis.org/program/vbff